cloud-barista/cb-tumblebug/docs/feature_guide/infra-provisioning.md

 | `continueOnError` | `true` keeps running later phases after this one fails |
 | `userName` | Leave **empty** so each node uses its own verified SSH user (mixed images just work) |

-`postCommand` and `postCommands` are mutually exclusive; the request is rejected with a 400 if both are present, if a phase sets more than one target, or if the cumulative timeout exceeds the budget.
+The request is rejected with a 400 if a phase sets more than one target, if a phase has no command, or if the cumulative timeout exceeds the budget.

 ### Synchronous vs Asynchronous